 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Income Marketplace review, you can follow-up on those questions.

-Income Marketplace earns its revenue primarily through a commission fee, which is charged to lenders on in the marketplace.
-In this regard, the business and monetization model is not much different from other P2P marketplaces such as Mintos, Debitum or PeerBerry.
+How does Income earn money?
+As a marketplace, Income monetises itself primarily through a commission fee, which is charged to lenders for financing their loans on the platform.
+In this regard, the business and monetisation model is not much different from other P2P marketplaces such as Mintos, Debitum or PeerBerry.

 Sign Up and Bonus